 This course will focus on the role of space for questions of justice and social change.
 Drawing on scholarship in geography and cognate disciplines, students will examine how social structures that privilege dominant groups embed to produce spatial inequality and marginality across the globe.

 GEOG 220.
 Cultural Geography.
 1 Credit.

 Role of culture in shaping places.
 How cultures are geographically expressed, and how geography is a basic element in the constitution of cultures.

-GEOG 222.
-Thinking Space: Critical Reflections on Research.
+GEOG 228.
+Media, Space and Place.
 1 Credit.